vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2023/vf2023report.md

 ![Figure 3: Breakdown of business income since the 4th term](./img/fig-3.svg){ width=45% }

 In recent years, our corporation's business income has been centered on contract development and editing production.
-Figure 3 shows the transition since the 4th term (excluding the seminar fees that were newly added this term).
+Figure 3 shows the transition since the 4th term (excluding the Revenue from seminars that were newly added this term).
 It can be seen that contract development is gradually decreasing, and editing production is increasing.

 ![Figure 4: Breakdown of business income in the previous term and this term](./img/fig-4.svg){ width=70% }